THE ROBINSON MAINTENANCE COURSE

 Each student must bring the following to class.
 DO NOT bring tools.
 RHC provides all necessary tools.

-- Government-issued mechanic's (or engineer's) license and government-issued photo identification
+- Government-issued Airframe Mechanic license or Aircraft Maintenance Engineer license, and a government-issued photo identification

 - Calculator (most cell phones have adequate calculators)

-- Colored markers ("highlighters") for tracing electrical schematics (at least 4 different colors)
+- Colored markers ("highlighters") in at least 4 different colors for tracing electrical schematics

-- Appropriate "shop" or "work" clothing (for example, no sandals, sleeveless shirts, shorts, etc.)
+- Appropriate "shop" or "work" clothing (No sandals, sleeveless shirts, shorts, etc.)

-- Recommended reading: Sky Ranch Engineering Manual.
-Purchase online at www.robinsonheli.com/cgi-local/Cart.pl or call Robinson Customer Service to order and reference RHC Part No. R5630.
-Read Introduction & Chapter 1 prior to first day of course.
+Sky Ranch Engineering Manual.
+Purchase online at www.robinsonheli.com or call Robinson Customer Service to order and reference RHC Part No. R5630.
+This book is recommended, but not required.

 R66 engine maintenance training is available from Rolls-Royce: www.rolls-royce.com/civil/services/training